 - "Geodesign, Resilience, and the Future of Former Mega-event Sites," Computers in Urban Planning and Urban Management, Adelaide, South Australia (2017)

 - Minner, Jennifer.
 "Tours of Critical Geography and Public Deliberation: Applied Social Sciences as Guide."
-In Human-Centered Built Environment Heritage Preservation: Theory and Evidence-Based Practice, edited by Jeremy C. Wells and Barry Stiefel.
-New York City: Routledge, 2018.
+In Human-Centered Built Environment Heritage Preservation: Theory and Evidence-Based Practice.
+Eds: Wells, Jeremy C., and Barry L. Stiefel.
+London: Routledge, 2018.

 - Minner, Jennifer.
 "Open Data Flows, Spatial Histories, and Visualizing the Future."
 Journal of Preservation Education and Research 10 (2018), 33-49.